 It seems like there’s a dearth of Instant Pot shrimp recipes out there (and Instant Pot seafood recipes in general), so I just made this Instant Pot shrimp and rice (and beans!) recipe and couldn’t be happier.
 Not only is it possibly the easiest Instant Pot recipe I’ve made to date, but it tastes delicious and mixes things up in your Instant Pot repertoire from the usual chicken and roasts.
+And if you’re looking for Weight Watchers shrimp recipes, you’re in luck because this dish has only 5 points per serving.

 Ok, so I fibbed a tiny bit.
 I could be happier with this Instant Pot seafood recipe if I’d used better quality shrimp so I’m going to tell you that up front and you can use what you please.